lead service lines

 City Council -

-Pavement restoration was proposed to be completed by the city’s Public Works Street Section as city-crew work, with reimbursement described as part of WDNR funding.
+Pavement restoration was proposed to be completed by the city’s Public Works Street Section as force account work, with reimbursement described as part of WDNR funding.

 City Council -